-St. Thomas University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award Bachelor, Master, Juris Doctor, and Master of Law degrees.
-For more information about SACS, contact: 1866 Southern Lane, Decatur, GA 33033-4097.
-Phone: (404) 679-4501.
+St. Thomas University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Bachelor, Master, Juris Doctor, Master of Law and Doctorate Degrees (PhD, EdD, and JSD).
+Contact the SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4501 for questions about the accreditation of St. Thomas University.